SEX WORK LAWS IN AUSTRALIA

 Any incall arrangement (even if the premises is your own home or privately rented premises) is considered to be a brothel under NSW law, and subject to the relevant LEP for the area (see Establishments – brothels above).

-Many NSW independent sex workers work from incalls with no issues, but it can be helpful to understand the way your local council approaches this.
-Contact SWOP NSW for support with this.
+Many independent sex workers operate incalls with no issues, but it is useful to understand your local council’s rules and practices.
+SWOP NSW can provide information and support.

 If your local council believes an independent (private) sex worker is operating outside of the rules, they can:

-• Notify the tenant that council officers will search the premises
+- Notify the occupier that council officers will search the premises

-If you are investigated, don’t panic, and remember that:
+If you are investigated, don’t panic.
+Remember that:

-• If you come to the attention of a landlord, property manager, or building custodian (body corporate or strata), you may be told to stop doing sex work from the location.
-If you choose not to comply, you may face eviction proceedings or in rare circumstances be taken to the land and environment court.
-However, doing non-compliant incall sex work in NSW will never result in a criminal charge.
+- A landlord, property manager, building manager (body corporate or strata) or council worker may order you to stop doing sex work from the location.
+If you choose not to comply, you may face eviction proceedings or in rare circumstances be taken to the Land and Environment Court.
+However, doing non-compliant incall sex work in NSW should not result in a criminal charge.

-• While single-worker ‘brothels’ can be closed for non-compliance with LEPs, they must be done so by council order, not by “brothel closure order,” which is typically a slower and less-used process (see Environmental Planning and Assessment Act 1979).
+- Single-worker ‘brothels’ can be closed for non-compliance with LEPs.
+However, they must receive a ‘stop use order’, not a ‘brothel closure order’ which is typically a slower and less-used process.
+(See Environmental Planning and Assessment Act 1979).

-• Single-worker ‘brothels’ can be closed by court order under the Restricted Premises Act 1943 if the local council receives complaints from surrounding residents and businesses, even if the premises is permitted under the LEP.
+- Single-worker ‘brothels’ can be closed by court order if a local council receives complaints from neighbours, even if the premises is permitted under the LEP.
 A number of complaints must be received before this type of order is granted.
+(See Restricted Premises Act 1943).

-Even if a police officer attends your premises with a council worker, these investigations are about operating within local council rules, and are not criminal investigations.
+Even if a council worker brings a police officer to attend your premises, these investigations are about operating within local council rules.
+They are not criminal investigations.
 It is possible that you may face a fine or eviction, but you cannot be arrested or charged.

 Street-based sex work